 Use the quicklinks below to jump to the desired section regarding transport in and around Stung Treng.

-From Phnom Penh, there's a daily Phnom Penh Sorya (T: (023) 210 359, (023) 210 859) bus that leaves at 07:00 from its station in Central Market and costs $10.
-Several bus companies make daily trips on this route, some of which continue on to either Banlung or the Lao border.
+From Phnom Penh, there's a daily Sorya Transport (T: (023) 210 359, (023) 210 859) bus that leaves at 07:00 from its station in Central Market and costs $11.
+Several minivans and minibus companies make daily trips on this route, some of which continue on to either Banlung or the Lao border.
+The journey should take nine hours, but could take longer (our last trip took 11 hours).

 If you're travelling from Siem Reap, you will have to first take a bus to Kompong Cham or Suong, then transfer there to Stung Treng.
 It's possible to buy a through ticket, but cheaper and faster if you pick up a minibus at the Mekong Express bus stop in Kompong Cham (bargaining with the driver there).
 Since all the big buses from Phnom Penh headed to the northeast pass through Kompong Cham earlier in the morning, minibus will probably be your only option, unless you return to Phnom Penh from Siem Reap, overnight there and then make the journey to Stung Treng the next morning.